AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

    If you created your own Interactive Video viewer preset, you will also see it in the list of presets from which you can choose.

-   When you are finished, tap **[!UICONTROL Save.]**
+   When you are finished, tap **[!UICONTROL Save]**.

    >[!NOTE]
    >
    >When you save your interactive video, an associated `.vtt` file is automatically saved with it.
-The `.vtt` file is saved to the `_VTT` folder located at the root of **[!UICONTROL Assets.]** The file and folder is necessary for your interactive video to play correctly on your website.
+The `.vtt` file is saved to the `_VTT` folder located at the root of **[!UICONTROL Assets]**.
+The file and folder is necessary for your interactive video to play correctly on your website.
 As such, do not move, edit, or delete the `_VTT` folder or its contents.

 1. Publish the interactive video.
 Publishing creates the embed code or URL that you will eventually copy and paste to your website experiences.